 Being able to offer real-time visibility can mean the difference between winning a tender or not, as customer demand for accurate shipment information and data is greater than it’s ever been.
-Real-time visibility has always been a highly desirable service component, but with the abundance of available of technology and integration techniques, thanks to modern SaaS offerings, this has now become a powerful bidding tool.
+Real-time visibility has always been a highly desirable service component, but with the abundance of technology and integration techniques, thanks to modern SaaS offerings, this has now become a powerful bidding tool.

 - Meet service level agreements

 Delivered In Full and On Time (DIFOT) is a significant metric for wholesale businesses and carriers in terms of meeting service level agreements (SLAs).
 Having the ability to track shipments in real time allows you to better manage and meet SLAs.